rananna/back-to-the-future-timecircuits/docs/HOME_ASSISTANT.md

 <details>
 <summary><strong>How it Works: The MQTT Flow</strong></summary>
+This Mermaid diagram visualizes how the clock, the MQTT broker, and Home Assistant communicate.
 <pre><code lang="mermaid">
 graph TD
     A[Time Circuits Clock] -- Publishes States --> B(MQTT Broker);